-This week I talk with therapist and former orchestra conductor Susie Melnick about how depression has affected her work in both professions.
-We talk about the event that set off her first episode of major depression, one that she struggled with on and off for decades, and about the coping strategies that she used, until finally deciding she needed to change careers.
-We then discuss what it’s like to be a therapist while dealing with depression, and how her experience can be an asset when working with people who have the same illness.
+Therapist and former orchestra conductor Susie Melnick talks about how depression has affected her work in both professions.
+She remembers living through her first episode of major depression, one that she struggled with on and off for decades, and discusses how coping eventually led her to change careers.
+She talks about treating her patients while …read more »

 How hard is it to feel lonely when everyone around you seems to be part of a happy couple?
 Safe Space Radio talks to psychiatrist Amy Banks to find out what social isolation does to our brains, and some concrete things we can do to strengthen our ability to connect.

 Yoga teacher and author Amy Weintraub talks about her own experience of depression and how yoga helped her with depression on all levels—biologically, emotionally, physically and spiritually.
 Amy also leads listeners through several breathing exercises to help give energy, reduce anxiety and lift mood.
 You can learn more about her work at www.yogafordepression.com

 This episode of Safe Space Radio features Rachel talking about her son’s severe depression and multiple suicide attempts.
 Rachel names the sense of ambiguous loss she feels now that her son lives in a state mental hospital, and how her daily visits to him can bring their own sense of shame and self-doubt.
 She offers …read more »

 Dr. Diane Morrow describes the ways that writing helped her cope with her mother’s severe depression, and how writing can be healing as a process or ritual in itself.
 For Diane, writing fiction can be create enough distance from pain to allow the listener to resonate with it.